apache/ignite-3/modules/platforms/dotnet/Apache.Extensions.Caching.Ignite/README.md

 `AddIgniteClientGroup` is required for the cache to work.
 It is used to create a connection to the Ignite cluster.

 ## Configuration

+`IgniteDistributedCacheOptions` has the following properties:
+* `TableName` - name of the table in Ignite where the cache is stored.
+Default is `IGNITE_DOTNET_DISTRIBUTED_CACHE`.
+* `KeyColumnName` - name of the column in the table where the cache keys are stored.
+Default is `KEY`.
+* `ValueColumnName` - name of the column in the table where the cache values are stored.
+Default is `VALUE`.
+* `CacheKeyPrefix` - optional prefix for the cache keys.
+Default is `null`.
+* `IgniteClientGroupServiceKey` - optional service collection key to resolve an `IIgniteClientGroup` instance.
+Default is `null`.